 Sitting calf raises are similar, though you do these from a seated position with your feet starting flat on the floor.
 Pace and repetitions are similar, though sitting raises work different muscles.
 Since you’re sitting, adding dumbbells isn’t necessary.

-Talk with your podiatrist at Complete Foot and Ankle, sports injury specialists in Garfield and Ridgewood, New Jersey, about additional preventive measures you can take to ensure your Achilles tendons stay healthy and well-supported.
+Talk with your podiatrist at Complete Foot and Ankle, sports injury specialists in Newark and Ridgewood, New Jersey, about additional preventive measures you can take to ensure your Achilles tendons stay healthy and well-supported.